Photo of chemistry glassware

 Duane Friesen - BSc, PhD (Saskatchewan)

 Duane joined the faculty in 2000.
 Previously, he was a research associate at the University of Calgary and the National Water Research Institute (Saskatoon), studying the use of TiO2 and polyoxotungstate catalysts in the presence of UV light for the destruction of organic contaminants in water.
 He was also a postdoc at the University of North Carolina, where he studied photoredox processes in metal complexes.
 Duane's interests include photochemical approaches to water and air decontamination, and the role of UV in mediating chemical processes in the environment.
-He teaches engineering chemistry (CHEM 150), physical chemistry (CHEM 241), inorganic (CHEM 222), Coordination Chemistry (CHEM 325), and Bio-Inorganic Chemistry (CHEM 323).
+He teaches engineering chemistry (CHEM 150), inorganic (CHEM 222), Coordination Chemistry (CHEM 325), Integrated Organic and Inorganic Laboratory (CHEM 351), Integrated Physical Chemistry Laboratory (CHEM 352) and Bio-Inorganic Chemistry (CHEM 323).
 Duane can be reached at Duane.Friesen@viu.ca.

 Christopher Gill - BSc, BScH (Acadia), PhD (UBC)